lejon/validatejsonr/README.md

 [![Build Status](https://travis-ci.org/lejon/JSONValidate.svg?branch=master)](https://travis-ci.org/lejon/JSONValidate)

-# JSONValidate
+# validatejsonr
 An R package for validation of JSON against JSON Schema.
 There are functions for using JSON file with JSON Schema file, a JSON string with a JSON Schema file and vice-versa, and finally a JSON string with a JSON Schema.

-JSON Validare is based on the C++ library RapidJSON (https://github.com/miloyip/rapidjson), which currently supports JSON Schema Draft version 4.
+validatejsonr is based on the C++ library RapidJSON (https://github.com/miloyip/rapidjson), which currently supports JSON Schema Draft version 4.
 RapidJSON pass 262 out of 263 tests in JSON Schema Test Suite (Json Schema draft 4).

 ## Example Usage: